How To Hide Your Browsing History and Protect Your Privacy

 Using a private browser is an important step to help protect your online privacy.
 Private browsers such as Tor and DuckDuckGo offer extra security settings than those available on standard web browsers such as Chrome's Incognito mode.
 These additional settings prevent data storage and tracking of your activity while browsing the web, ensuring maximum privacy.

-The Tor Browser is based off the Firefox open-source project and its main purpose is to maintain your anonymity while you’re browsing the web.
-It prevents trackers from gathering data, provides enhanced encryption of communication, and avoids IP address tracking.
+Tor Browser is based on the Firefox open-source project.
+Its main purpose is to maintain your anonymity while browsing the web.
+It prevents trackers from gathering data, doesn't catalog your search history, provides enhanced communication encryption, and avoids IP address tracking.

 Use Incognito mode

-Google Chrome's Incognito mode is a viable option for those looking to browse the internet without a history, cookies, or login details being stored.
-Also known as private browsing on Safari and some other browsers, they provide an isolated environment temporarily for you to browse without storing any data.
+Google Chrome's Incognito mode is a viable option for those looking to browse the internet without storing a search history, cookies, or login details.
+Also known as private browsing mode on Safari and some other browsers, it temporarily provides an isolated environment for browsing without storing any data.

 Pros